rkulla/vimogen/README.md

 It requires no configuration, just a text file with a list of git repositories to the plugins you use.
 Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a>, which lets you store all of your plugins in one place as git checkouts.

-Motivation: Many plugins I use (vim-rails, syntastic, etc) get updated a lot and I wanted an easy way to keep my copies updated.
+Motivation: Many plugins I use (vim-go, syntastic, etc.) get updated a lot and I wanted an easy way to keep my copies updated.
 I also wanted a better way to install all my favorite plugins whenever I install a new operating system.
 The alternatives either didn't use git or required configuration and other stuff I didn't like.

 With Vimogen, you can use the same `.vimrc` across multiple machines, but have separate manifest files for each machine.
 This is useful if you don't want to use development plugins on a production machine, and so on.